kjboost/llm-course-2025-competition-analysis/README.md

 ---

 ## Future Work
-I am interested in extending this work toward multi-agent LLM systems.
+I am interested in further exploring how data design influences the behavior and performance of LLMs.

-In particular, I would like to explore:
+In particular, I would like to investigate:

-- How information propagates across agents and leads to bias amplification
+- How differences in data distribution affect model outputs
-- How initial data distribution affects collective decision-making outcomes
+- How different data conditions (e.g., distribution, bias, noise) influence model behavior
-- Emergent behaviors arising from interactions between LLM-based agents
+- How these effects become more complex in systems involving multiple interacting LLM agents

-These directions are closely related to social simulation using LLMs.
+Through this, I am interested in extending my understanding toward more complex environments, including LLM-based simulations.

 ---